 Summer

-Every couple of weeks during the summer months and sometimes weekly during the main honey flow (usually late December to late January) we check our hives to see that they have enough space to store their honey.
-We do this very regularly when producing comb honey as you want to harvest it as soon as it’s capped.
-Some of our top performing hives will collect up to five supers of honey during a matter of weeks!
+Every couple of weeks, and sometimes weekly during the main honey flow (typically late December to late January) we check that hives have enough room to store honey.
+When producing comb honey, we harvest it as soon as it’s capped to maintain its pure, delicate texture and flavour.
+Some of our strongest hives can fill up to five supers of honey in just a few weeks- amazing to watch!

 Previous